Why marketers should keep one eye (and both ears) open to voice assistants.

 Creativity will be not only a crucial factor to overcome technical challenges, but also to build impactful conversational experiences.

-Was only after starting CogniVocal to explore the voice possibilities and designing voice interactions to engage users that I could realise how challenging it would be to implement a voice-first strategy and create outstanding voice experience.
-As all emerging technology, the voice ecosystem is evolving daily.
-However, there is no doubt that creativity will be not only a crucial factor to overcome technical challenges, but also to build impactful conversational experiences and accelerates people's adoption.
 We are just scratching the surface of possibilities in voice interaction.
-In a time where customer retention and loyalty have been an extreme challenge for all companies, voice assistants may provide an unparalleled opportunity to start real conversations with customers even though the brands have to start your first talking like babies.
+When customer retention and loyalty have been an extreme challenge for all companies, voice assistants may provide an unparallel opportunity to start real conversations with customers even though the brands have to start your first talking like babies.